Local Development — Agentuity Documentation

 Environment Files

 The dev server loads environment variables from multiple .env files.
-Put shared config in .env and dev-specific overrides in .env.development.
-Values in .env.development override those in .env.
+The CLI reads .env.development and .env, with .env winning if both define the same key.
 Bun also auto-loads .env.local for machine-specific values.

 See Environment-Specific Files for the full loading order and examples.